-Company records include booking information, payroll, timecards, travel and expense reports, emails, accounting and financial data, measurement and performance records, electronic data files, and all other records maintained in the ordinary course of our business.
+Company records include booking information, payroll, timecards, resource allocation, travel and expense reports, emails, accounting and financial data, including vendor invoicing, measurement and performance records, electronic data files, and all other records maintained in the ordinary course of our business.
 All Company records must be complete, accurate, and reliable in all material respects.
 There is never a reason to make false or misleading entries.
 Undisclosed or unrecorded funds, payments, or receipts are inconsistent with our business practices and are prohibited.